project802/led-sectional/README.md

 # led-sectional

+## 2025 Refactor
+* Use latest aviationweather.gov API
+* Upgrade to esp8266 board support version 3.1.2
+* FastLED broke in esp8266 3.x so swap it out for NeoPixelBus.
+* Removed tinyXML now that the API gives us Json

 ## Introduction
 Display flight conditions on a sectional chart using LEDs.
 This project is based on the Arduino framework using an ESP8266 NodeMCU.
 Originally based on code from [WKHarmon](https://github.com/WKHarmon/led-sectional) and expanded with some additional features.